 There are good policy arguments on both sides, but at the end of the day, this case is about statutory interpretation.
 Microsoft emphasized in its arguments that the SCA uses the word ‘warrant,’ which is generally understood to apply only in the USA.
 Further, the SCA authorizes state and local law enforcement agents (not just federal agents) to obtain SCA warrants, and it seems ‘particularly unlikely,’ according to Microsoft, that Congress would have intended to empower local law-enforcement officials to seize evidence located in foreign countries.
 The US government emphasizes that the warrant was served upon Microsoft, a US corporation, and that it seeks information that is fully within Microsoft’s control.

 The argument is of course that the US would be better off with legislation that fairly and fully reflects the views of all stakeholders involved.
-And, in fact, several US Senators recently announced a bipartisan bill, the Clarifying Lawful Overseas Use of Data (CLOUD) Act of 2018 (you can thank the Senate for the name), that might pre-empt the Court’s decision.
-(The bill is available here.)
+And, in fact, several US Senators announced a bipartisan bill, the Clarifying Lawful Overseas Use of Data (CLOUD) Act of 2018 (you can thank the Senate for the name), that might pre-empt the Court’s decision.
+(The bill is available here and you can read it about it here.)
 If enacted, the Cloud Act would address two issues.
 First, it would specify that an order under the SCA applies to all data that is in the ‘possession, custody, or control’ of the service provider, regardless of where that data is stored.
 Second, it would authorize executive agreements, such as the contemplated US-UK agreement, to allow non-US governments to request content directly from US service providers, and vice-versa.

 We cannot predict with any confidence how the US Supreme Court will decide the Microsoft Ireland case, but it seems likely that the US government will, one way or another, be entitled to get its hands on a third party's data stored by a US entity outside the USA in connection with a criminal investigation.
 There has been a lot of commentary about what effect this would have on the rights and freedoms of individuals who reside outside US jurisdiction and the follow-on impact not only on the business models of the likes of US digital giants such as Microsoft, Google, Facebook and Twitter but also the relationship between the USA and other states and also with super states like the EU.
 This may in turn affect global trade – for example, consider how the issues raised by the Schrems cases question the efficacy of the EU/US Privacy Shield and the EC's standard contractual clauses and the impact that their demise would have on the financial markets.
 The indications are that this decision will not only prompt intervention from the US Congress but also require action from governments around the globe to agree upon sensible mechanisms for balancing privacy rights with the legitimate needs of law enforcement.